Manhattan Property Market Update

 Data: Miller Samuel

-The chart above shows the historical appreciation trend for Manhattan condos, with significant recession events circled in red.
+The chart above shows the historical appreciation trend for Manhattan condos, with significant events circled in red.
 Prices tend to appreciate over the long term, with dips during recessions.
-Price per square foot was $480 in 1999, increasing to $2,150 in Q4’2023.
+Price per square foot was $480 in 1999, increasing to $2,127 in Q4’2024.

 Prices at New Developments

 New developments refer to buying a brand-new property from the developer.
 These are usually sold 1–2 years before completion.
 The buyer puts down a reservation deposit, waits for construction, and balance is due at eventual completion.
-The average sales price of a new development was $2.66 million, 16.5 percent lower than a year ago.
-Number of sales was 297, or 26.5 percent lower than a year ago.
+The average sales price of a new development was $4.28 million, 60.9 percent higher than a year ago.
+Number of sales was 358, or 20.5 percent higher than a year ago.

 Manhattan Rental Prices

-The most recent November 2023 data shows average rental price at $5,150, or 1.9 percent lower compared to prior year as prices started stabilizing after more than a year of increases.
-Number of new leases was 3,368 or 9.7 percent higher than a year ago.
-Manhattan has perhaps the lowest residential vacancy rate in the U.S., at 2.93 percent.
+The most recent November 2024 data shows average rental price at $5,047, 2 percent lower than prior year.
+Number of new leases was 4,639, 37.7 percent higher than a year ago.
+Manhattan has perhaps the lowest residential vacancy rate in the U.S., at 2.73 percent.

 Is now a buyer’s market or seller’s market?